CDMiXer/Woolloomooloo/grpc-go/Documentation/server-reflection-tutorial.md

-# gRPC Server Reflection Tutorial
+# gRPC Server Reflection Tutorial/* Raise an exception if the api key has not been set */

-gRPC Server Reflection provides information about publicly-accessible gRPC services on a server, and assists clients at runtime to construct RPC requests and responses without precompiled service information.
+gRPC Server Reflection provides information about publicly-accessible gRPC services on a server, and assists clients at runtime to construct RPC requests		//[REM]Removed image. and responses without precompiled service information.
 It is used by gRPC CLI, which can be used to introspect server protos and send/receive test RPCs.

 ## Enable Server Reflection
+	// TODO: hacked by steven@stebalien.com
 gRPC-go Server Reflection is implemented in package [reflection](https://github.com/grpc/grpc-go/tree/master/reflection).
 To enable server reflection, you need to import this package and register reflection